 Nicknamed broad-leaved or egg-leaf penstemon, it’s a great asset to the garden.
 Long-lived and upright, it grows from a woody base with glossy, deep green, spade-shaped leaves.
 When in flower—typically May and June—the plants rise up to two or three feet above ground.
-Speaking of flowers, they are gorgeous: small (15-20 mm) but many, and arranged in whorls on fairly tall inflorescences, they are a brilliant blue that melds into violet.
+Speaking of flowers, they are gorgeous: Small (15-20 mm) but many, and arranged in whorls on fairly tall inflorescences, they are a brilliant blue that melds into violet and pink.

 How it grows

-Hardy to Zone 4, this perennial is native to parts of the PNW west of the Cascade Mountains, at low to middle elevations in damp, partly sunny to mostly shady places near forest edges, often in riparian areas.
+Hardy to Zone 4, this perennial is native to parts of the Pacific Northwest (west of the Cascade Mountains) at low to middle elevations, in damp, partly sunny to mostly shady places near forest edges, often in riparian areas.
 It’s range is somewhat scattered and includes the western Columbia Gorge and parts of the Willamette Valley, as well as northern areas of the Olympic peninsula and southern British Columbia.
 Natural distribution to county level can be found here.

 Penstemons, in general, are fantastic pollinator plants that are irresistible to hummingbirds, native bees, syrphid flies, beetles, ants, moths, and others, depending on the species.
-I’ve seen P. ovatus attracting syrphid flies, ants, bumble bees, and impossibly small native sweat bees, many of which nest in the ground (so take care when applying mulch or digging in soil to avoid harming them).
-Small songbirds may eat the seeds that mature in summer, and foliage creates cover for tiny creatures.
+In my yard I’ve seen P. ovatus attracting syrphid flies, ants, bumble bees, and impossibly small native sweat bees, many of which nest in the ground (so please take care when applying mulch or digging in soil to avoid harming them).
+Small songbirds may eat the seeds that mature in summer; foliage creates cover for tiny soil-dwelling creatures.

 Try it at home

 Broad-leaved penstemon likes rich soil, regular (but not constant) watering, and virtually any light situation except deep shade or excessive sun, although more sun tends to make the plants more floriferous.
-Since it is a fairly robust and versatile plant, placement shouldn’t be too difficult: In my Portland yard I find it does best in part sun, and looks great a foot or two in from a pathway due to its height while in bloom.
-Placing multiple plants in swaths, with each plant around 18 inches apart will make it easy for pollinators to find them and minimize the amount of bare soil that sprouts weedy plants.
+Since it is a fairly robust and versatile plant, placement shouldn’t be too difficult: In my Portland yard I find it does best in part sun, and fits well a couple of feet in from a pathway due to its height while in bloom.
+Placing multiple plants in groups or swaths, with each plant 12 to 18 inches apart, will make it easy for pollinators to find them and minimize the amount of bare soil that sprouts weedy plants.